jlooper/lfm/source/about/index.md

 date: 2017-10-05 17:51:24
 layout: plain
 ---
 Welcome to Ladeez First Media!
-I'm a specialist in web and mobile development, creating apps for iPhone, iPod, and iPad,and Android devices.
-I like to create apps for education and fitness, and also have a cool e-book series on personal finance for kids.
+I'm a specialist in web and mobile development, creating apps for iPhone, iPad, and Android devices.
+I like to create educational apps and apps for fitness and cooking, and also have produced a cool e-book series on personal finance for kids.
 Professionally, I am a Senior Developer Advocate at Progress, based in Boston, where I work on the NativeScript project.
 I frequently speak at conferences and blog for technical sites.

 Our Privacy Policy can be found [here]()